 4. When You’re Feeling Self-Critical: Hatha Yoga

 Ever heard of power poses, stances that give you an instant surge of strength, energy and confidence?
 While the mechanisms of how they work are still a bit unclear, researchers have found that expansive postures (think standing tall with your hands on your hips) can have a physiological and behavioral effect that can increase your feelings of power and risk tolerance.
 Turns out yoga poses, particularly when held for just 2 minutes, can be beneficial too, increasing your self-esteem and energy, per other research.

 So on a particularly blah day, be gentle and try a Hatha flow.
 This practice emphasizes holding static poses, giving you enough time to settle into your sense of strength and stability.

 5. When You’re Feeling Tired and Cranky: Dance Cardio

 Whether you’re drained from staring at your computer all day or you just woke up feeling groggy and grumpy, a quick dance party might be just what you need to put some pep in your step.

-Unlike, say, a steady-state treadmill run, "dance involves complex movements that require considerable efforts to learn and employ them properly", says Soon-Mi Choi, PhD, an associate professor of athletic training and exercise physiology at Midwestern State University.
-"Learning how to combine dance steps requires practice, concentration and memory, resulting in improved processing speed".
-Not to mention, dancing to your favourite songs is, for most people, enjoyable—so much so that a mood shift could happen in just 10 minutes, says Choi.
+Unlike, say, a steady-state treadmill run, “dance involves complex movements that require considerable efforts to learn and employ them properly,” says Soon-Mi Choi, PhD, an associate professor of athletic training and exercise physiology at Midwestern State University.
+“Learning how to combine dance steps requires practice, concentration and memory, resulting in improved processing speed.”
+Not to mention, dancing to your favorite songs is, for most people, enjoyable — so much so that a mood shift could happen in just 10 minutes, says Choi.

-While science supports the feel-good effects of these activities, if you're craving something different, by all means, you do you.
-No matter how you're feeling, any exercise is better than none, with or without that flood of endorphins.
+While science supports the feel-good effects of these activities, if you’re craving something different, by all means, you do you.
+No matter what your mood, any exercise is better than none, with or without that flood of endorphins.